St. Lawrence University (Uganda)

-St. Lawrence University (Uganda) (SLAU) is a private university in Uganda.
+St. Lawrence University is a private university in Kampala, Uganda.

 Location

 The University campus is located in Mengo, Rubaga Division, in Kampala, Uganda's largest city and capital.
 The university campus sits on 11 acres of land and is located near Kabaka's Lake, in Mengo, close to the main Lubiri (Palace of the Kabaka of Buganda), 3 km west of the central business district of Kampala.
-The coordinates of the main campus of SLAU are 0° 18' 6.00"N, 32° 33' 43.00"E (Latitude:0.301667; Longitude: 32.561945).
+The coordinates of the main campus are 0° 18' 6.00"N, 32° 33' 43.00"E (Latitude:0.301667; Longitude: 32.561945).

 History

 The University was founded in 2006.
 The University took in the first class of students in September 2007.

 Academic departments

-SLAU is composed of five faculties:
+St. Lawrence University is composed of five faculties: